silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 Start with the part about accepting things you promised yourself you would not.
 Griffiths and colleagues built the Vulnerability Experiences Quotient and administered it to autistic and non-autistic adults, finding elevated rates of adverse interpersonal experience in the autistic group and associations with mental health and life satisfaction. [^36] The vulnerability is measured, not asserted.

 Pearson, Rees and Forster went closer in, asking 43 autistic adults about being taken advantage of by people they knew.
 Two things came out of it.
 People described repeated victimisation across different relationships - cycles rather than incidents.
-And they described difficulty recognising it as victimisation at all, and difficulty holding a boundary once they had, because of problems with trust, with compliance, and with reading what the other person actually intended. [^37] The title of the paper is a participant's line: *this was just how this friendship worked.*
+And they described difficulty recognising it as victimisation at all, and difficulty holding a boundary once they had, because of problems with trust, with compliance, and with reading what the other person actually intended.
+One of them summed it up in the line that became the paper's title: *this was just how this friendship worked*. [^37]

 The companion paper is worse, and I am going to quote its title rather than paraphrase it, because paraphrasing softens it: *I felt like I deserved it because I was autistic.* [^38]